JRC1995/BERT-Disaster-Classification-Capsule-Routing/README.md

 ## Training

+Training can be started once you have the data properly set up and once BERT is saved in the proper directory.
+There are multiple model that can be trained.
+See [here](https://github.com/JRC1995/BERT-Disaster-Classification-Capsule-Routing/tree/master/Classification/Train) for instructions.

 ## Testing

+Testing is similar to Training.
+See [here](https://github.com/JRC1995/BERT-Disaster-Classification-Capsule-Routing/tree/master/Classification/Test) for instructions.

 ## Import Errors

+I prepared the code in Ubuntu.
+In other platforms there may be some importing issues due to directory paths (relative pathing issues).
+It should not be a big deal to solve however.
+You have to just make sure that the code is running in the directory it is supposed to.

 ## Masked Language Modeling (MLM)

 There is a [demo code](https://github.com/JRC1995/BERT-Disaster-Classification-Capsule-Routing/blob/master/MLM/Demo.py) for masked language model training.
 One could build upon this code to set up MLM training with loads of unannotated Twitter data and build a 'Tweet-BERT'.
 BERT is mostly pre-trained on formal domains so pre-training on informal domains like Twitter can be potentially helpful - making BERT more 'familiar' with the distributional nature of informal text domains.
-It would be something interesting to try.
+It would be something interesting to try in the future.

-(Under Construction)